jannalulu/llm-forecasting-benchmark/notes.md

-Notes:
+# Notes:

 Scraping folder contains scraping information
-- metaculus.py scrapes all binary, resolved questions.
+- `metaculus.py` scrapes all binary, resolved questions.
-- metaculus_aibq3.py scrapes all resolved questions from aibq3 tournament
+- `metaculus_aibq3.py` scrapes all resolved questions from aibq3 tournament
-- metaculus_aibq3_wd.py scrapes all resolved questions and background information
+- `metaculus_aibq3_wd.py` scrapes all resolved questions and background information
-- metaculus_data_aibq3_categories.csv has all the categorizes
+- `metaculus_data_aibq3_categories.csv` has all the categorizes
 - classification gets Gemini to categorize the questions
-- metaculus_data_path.json exists because claude sonnet 3.5 old errorred out in the first resolution
+- `metaculus_data_path.json` exists because claude sonnet 3.5 old errorred out in the first resolution

-newspipeline.py takes each question query and open_date and gets the relevant articles from **before** that date from AskNews
+newspipeline.py takes each question query and open_date and gets the relevant articles from *before* that date from AskNews

-directprediction.py makes the prediction after reading articles from aibq3_news.json directprediction_{company name}.py makes predictions after reading articles from aibq3_news.json for each {company name} model direct_prediction_conf_{company name}.py makes predictions after reading articles from aibq3_news.json for each {company name} model and does
+`models.py` contains all the code to call models.
+Prompts located in `prompts.py` `directprediction.py` asks the LLM makes the prediction after reading articles from aibq3_news.json

-extract_probabilities.py gets probabilities from aibq3_predictions_{model name}.json and writes it to a .csv extract_probabilities_conf.py gets probabilities from aibq3_predictions_conf_{model name}.json and writes it to a .csv
+`extract_probabilities.py` gets probabilities from aibq3_predictions_{model name}.json and writes it to a .csv `extract_probabilities_conf.py` gets probabilities from aibq3_predictions_conf_{model name}.json and writes it to a .csv

-Narrativeprompt_{company}.py contains the prompt to Opus to turn the question and resolution criteria into a prompt
+`Narrativeprediction.py` asks the LLM to write a script between Tetlock and Silver the day *after* the question's scheduled close date, and say the probability the models had calculated before the event.

-Brier_score.py calculates the Brier score for the .csv that has BOTH gpt-4o and sonnet 3.5 old Brier_score_singlemodel.py calculates the Brier score for a .csv that only has one model (currently 4o)
+`Brier_score.py` calculates the Brier score for the .csv that has BOTH gpt-4o and sonnet 3.5 old `Brier_score_singlemodel.py` calculates the Brier score for a .csv that only has one model (currently 4o)

-Results:
+# Results:
+## Direct Prediction
+### Brier Scores for 4o and old Sonnet 3.5
-Average Brier Scores (score, standard error):
+Individual Model Brier Scores(score, standard error):
 gpt0: 0.2104, 0.0132
 gpt1: 0.1989, 0.0130
 gpt2: 0.1985, 0.0127